USDA-FSA/fsa-design-system/components/media-object/index.md

 type: "UI Component"
 title: "Media Object"
 shortName: "component__media-objects"
-intro: "Pair an object (typically an image) with text-based content to one of the sides."
+intro: "Pair an object with text-based content to one of the sides."
 jump_menu: true
 suppress_kitcken_sink: true
 deprecated: true